 Individuals affected by the use of predictive policing systems may not be aware that such systems have been used, and law enforcement officers may not be aware that the decision to police certain areas has been made with the support of these systems.
-Even if the various stakeholders are aware of the use of an Al system, the fact that certain algorithms are black boxes can be a significant obstacle to those who wish to challenge the system's output, as it is difficult to understand and explain how such outputs have been reached.
+Even if the various stakeholders are aware of the use of an AI system, the fact that certain algorithms are black boxes can be a significant obstacle to those who wish to challenge the system's output, as it is difficult to understand and explain how such outputs have been reached.

-Understanding the limitations and risks of predictive policing tools can help developers, law enforcement users, and society take measures to improve predictive policing tools and reduce the risks associated with them.
+Because of the above-mentioned challenges, the use of predictive policing systems might be subject to legal restrictions in some jurisdictions.
+Understanding the limitations and risks of predictive policing tools, though, can help developers, law enforcement users, and society take measures to improve predictive policing tools and reduce the risks associated with them.
 For instance, developers can use more precise and less biased data to train the algorithms by focusing on victim data rather than just data on arrests.
 When developing an AI tool that aims to forecast the locations of shootings in a certain area, there is evidence to suggest that focusing on shooting locations leads to more accurate results than using data on arrest locations, as the two may be different and the shooting location data is less susceptible to other variables and potential human prejudices.